SIMPLES STEPS TO REDUCE STRESS AND ANXIETY IN YOUR LIFE

-These are common examples of mindlessness—another term for being on auto-pilot or programming, where we’re not fully conscious of our actions.
+These are typical examples of mindlessness—another term for being on auto-pilot or programming, where we’re not fully conscious of our actions.

-When you are living in the past, you don’t have enough presence; you are loaded down with too much of your past: guilt, regret, grievances, sadness, bitterness, and non-forgiveness.
+When you live in the past, you don’t have enough presence; you are loaded down with too much of your history: guilt, regret, grievances, sadness, bitterness, and non-forgiveness.

 At the same time, living too much in the future weighs you down with unease, anxiety, tension, stress, worry, and all forms of fear.

-Whether you spend your time living in the past or in the future, you’re a spectator in the stands watching those who live in the present moment on the field, playing the game we call life, full on!
+Whether you spend your time living in the past or the future, you’re a spectator in the stands watching those who live in the present moment on the field, playing the game we call life full-on!

 That’s great, but where do you even start?

-If you don’t know where to begin, here are 6 mindfulness exercises that are 1-minute or less you can do:
+If you don’t know where to begin, here are six mindfulness exercises that are 1-minute or less you can do:

 - Before you sit down to eat a meal